-Kevin Whaley with his grandfather, W. M. Eddings
+Kevin Whaley with his grandfather, W. M. Eddings c 1975

 The year was 1975, and after the relatively short life of his second pet hamster, company founder Kevin Whaley — then only 12 years old—decided with his parents that a rabbit would make a better pal.
 After acquiring that first Dutch rabbit, he couldn't find a suitable hutch or cage that offered enough space and protection.
 With the help of his grandfather; William M. Eddings, a retired master aerospace fabricator; they set out to build the ultimate hutch.
 At this young age, Whaley steadfastly observed his grandad's every meticulous step, his use of materials, tools, and old-school methods.
 Soon, Whaley's rabbit hobby expanded and he was building his second and third hutches.
-It wasn't long before family and friends were asking to buy the well designed enclosures.
+It wasn't long before neighbors and friends were asking to buy the well designed enclosures.